When Sandy Koufax was awarded a basketball scholarship to the University of Cincinnati in 1953, his plans included a career in architecture.

 The six-time All-Star would go on to win two more Cy Young Awards in 1965 and 1966, finishing second in MVP voting and leading the league in wins both seasons.
 He won five straight NL ERA titles from 1962-66 and led the Dodgers to the NL pennant in 1963, 1965 and 1966, winning the World Series in 1963 and 1965.

-“He was the greatest pitcher of his time in baseball,” said Jimmy Cannon.
+“He was the greatest pitcher of his time in baseball,” said writer Jimmy Cannon.

 Traumatic arthritis in his elbow ended Koufax’s career early due to a threat of permanent disability.
-Despite playing only 12 seasons, Koufax was the youngest player inducted to the Baseball Hall of Fame in 1972.
+After playing in only 12 seasons, Koufax became the youngest player inducted to the Baseball Hall of Fame in 1972.